Introduction

 Artificial Intelligence and Automation

-AI and automation are transforming the legal field:
+Advancements in artificial intelligence (AI) and automation are transforming legal practice:

 Comparative Analysis